High five: Antecedents

-Antecedents of the physical gesture of slapping palms together predate the 1970s, when the high five is believed to have been coined.
+Antecedents of the physical gesture of slapping palms together predate the 1970s, when the term "high five" is believed to have been coined.
 For example, it can be seen in the 1960 French Nouvelle vague movie Breathless.

 Conventional wisdom holds that the Tokyo district of Roppongi earned the slogan of "High Touch Town" after residents noticed World War II American soldiers walking the streets giving each other high-fives; when the Japanese asked about the gesture it was mistranslated as hai tatchi or "high touch".
 This story is possibly apocryphal, as Hiroyuki Usui, a representative of the Roppongi Shopkeepers Promotion Association explains, "There is no deep meaning in 'High Touch Town'.
 People don't know what it means."
 The term "high touch town" may have originated before the high five and had a different meaning, or 'high touch' may mean "high class", a play on the town's reputation for nightlife activity among off-duty military personnel.